 In another example, David was in need of food when he asked the priest to give him the tabernacle showbread in 1 Samuel 21.
 The priest had two choices: deny the Lord’s anointed so he may obey the Law, or preserve David’s life by violating the command of the Law.
 Either choice could be called “sin” yet Jesus commends the priest for violating the Law to ensure the greater good was accomplished for David’s sake.
 Jesus later uses this example to prove the same point (Mark 2:25-28).

-Finally, in the case of Sarah and Abraham, Sarah had two choices: obey her husband and protect him by lying to Pharaoh, or tell the truth to Pharaoh at the risk of dishonoring her husband.
+Finally, in the case of Sarah and Abraham, Sarah had two choices: obey her husband and protect him by lying to Pharaoh at the risk of her own safety, or tell the truth to Pharaoh to protect her honor at the risk of disobeying her husband and losing him to murder.
 Sarah chose the greater good of honoring her husband and protecting his life, and Peter commends her for this action, holding her out as an example to all women (1 Peter 3:6).

 So when our obedience to God conflicts, we must act in keeping with faith, and as we do we are not sinning.
 Pastor Steve was not teaching a broad principle that wives must always do what their husbands tell them.
 He was teaching that we must obey the leading of God in doing the greater good according to Scripture.
 So if a husband’s demands of a wife are violating a great good of Scripture, then the woman must disobey her husband.
 Yet in all cases her actions must be based on faith and trust in the will of God and the leading of the Holy Spirit.